Growth rate of liquidity provider's wealth in G3Ms: Introduction

 \subsection{Outline}

 The remainder of the paper is organized as follows.
-Section \ref{sec:G3Ms} establishes notation and examines market dynamics with and without transaction costs.
-Section \ref{sec:arbitrage_driven_dynamics} explores the arbitrageur's problem and G3M dynamics under both discrete and continuous arbitrage.
-Section \ref{sec:LP_wealth} presents our main results, connecting LP wealth growth to parabolic PDEs with Neumann boundary conditions and extending results to cases with independent stochastic volatility and drift.
+Section \ref{sec:G3Ms} establishes notation and examines G3M market dynamics with and without transaction costs.
+Section \ref{sec:arbitrage_driven_dynamics} studies the arbitrageur's problem and G3M dynamics under both discrete and continuous arbitrage.
+Section \ref{sec:LP_growth_rate} presents our main results, connecting LP wealth growth to parabolic PDEs with Neumann boundary conditions and extending the analysis to cases with independent stochastic volatility and drift.